How To Build Your Event Brand

-On a recent outing, I was lured into a store called Ted Baker that sells designer clothing and accessories for men and women.
+On a recent outing, I was lured into Ted Baker that sells designer clothing and accessories for men and women.
 At first I had no intention of buying anything but I soon walked out with a gorgeous coat because of their branding strategies; Strategies that can be applied to any event planning business to help you communicate your services effectively.

 When it comes to building your event brand, you can get pretty creative – often without needing a lot of cash.

 If you’re feeling lost and struggling to stand out from other event planners, this is the post for you because today on EventPlanning BlueprintTV I’m sharing 3 strategies to help you build your event brand.
 These are simple, yet effective strategies that you can implement right away.

 - Know Your Perfect Client – Often described as a client avatar, character or persona, knowing the needs, behaviors and goals of your perfect client helps you describe your event services and helps you identify your market.
 Ask yourself:

 - What problem(s) do I solve for my event clients?

 - Who typically has this problem?